Boca Raton Hit and Run Lawyer

 • Exchange Information– A driver is required to exchange information with the victim in the accident.
 This includes providing your full name, address, and your insurance information.

 In some pedestrian hit and run accidents, the driver isn’t even aware that they hit a person.
-This leaves many victims of Florida pedestrian hit-and-run accidents and Florida bike accidents left without anyone to hold accountable for the subsequent injuries that were caused.
+This leaves many victims of pedestrian hit and run accidents and bike accidents in Boca Raton, FL, left without anyone to hold accountable for the subsequent injuries that were caused.

 Pursuing a Personal Injury Claim Once the Driver Is Located